State University of New York at New Paltz (B.A.)

 download the v-Card

-Bonnie E.Rabin,a partner in the firm, is a sought-after trial and appellate lawyer who has concentrated exclusively in the field of matrimonial and family law practice for over 25 years.
+Bonnie E.Rabin, a partner in the firm, is a sought-after trial and appellate lawyer who has concentrated exclusively in the field of matrimonial and family law practice for over 25 years.
+Ms. Rabin is renowned for her representation of clients with financially complicated and complex contested custody issues.
 In 2010, two of her clients won landmark victories in the Court of Appeals, New York's highest court.

 An outstanding trial lawyer in equitable distribution and divorce cases involving finances, Ms. Rabin has an AV Rating from Martindale Hubbell.
 She has appeared in New York State trial and appellate courts in complex litigation cases involving custody, support, visitation, equitable distribution, Hague Convention cases (Federal Court), and habeas corpus cases, among others.
 Ms. Rabin is a well-known champion of the rights of parents and children in non-traditional families.